 Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex in any educational institution that receives federal funding.
 WNCC strictly prohibits any form of sexual harassment, which includes sexual harassment, sexual assault, dating violence, domestic violence, and stalking.
 All reported incidents will be thoroughly investigated and those found responsible dealt with as necessary, whether criminally charged or handled through the College's sexual harassment grievance and investigation procedure.
 College policy also prohibits retaliation against a person for reporting sexual harassment or participating in the investigation or resolution of such a complaint.
 Help and support are available for any student who experiences any form of sexual harassment.

-Questions or concerns about a student's rights, the resources available, or to file a Title IX complaint, should contact the College's Title IX Coordinator at 308.635.6105.
-More information about reporting options and resources at WNCC and the community are available at wncc.edu/about-wncc/consumer-information.
+Questions or concerns about a student's rights, the resources available, or to file a Title IX complaint, should contact the College's Title IX Coordinator: